nclient/NClient/README.md

 <a name="features-resilience"/>

 ## Resilience
-To do this, you can create a policy using Polly library:
+To achieve better resilience, you can create a resilience policy using Polly library:
 ```C#
 var policy = Policy
     .HandleResult<HttpResponse>(x => !x.IsSuccessful)